programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-3.md

 ## Local application
-While this example uses metadata from publically available datasets, the same process could be applied to an institutional specific dataset made up of MARC records.
+While this example uses metadata from publically available datasets, the same process could be applied to an institutional specific dataset made up of MARC records from that collection.
 Extracting those records and applying similar analysis through these steps could help better understand how your local collections connect and cluster.
 ### Apply this method
+Download a file of data about your library collection.
 ### Other projects
 ### Continued learning